Divyasaxena1609/Leave_Management_App/README.md

 # Leave Management System

 ## Overview
 This is a Ruby on Rails application that allows employees to apply for leaves and HR to manage leave requests.
-The application provides a REST API where employees can submit leave requests, and HR can approve or reject them.
+The system provides a REST API for employees to submit leave requests and for HR to approve or reject them.
+The system also supports email notifications for leave approvals and rejections using SMTP.

 ## Features